South Carolina, May 13th, 1780

 The terrified little girl let out a small cry that sounded like more the squeak of a field mouse and buried her face in the folds of her sister's nightgown.

 "I'm so scared, Gracie!
-I've heard what Tarleton and his men do to innocent Patriots like us and it terrifies me to know we may well encounter them.
-To make matters worse, Papa's messenger also said that Charleston was captured by the British just yesterday.
-There has been no word from Aunt Catherine and it absolutely petrifies me to think she is still there in Charleston all alone with those Redcoats and all while Uncle John is still on business in New York!"
+Papa's messenger also said that Charleston was captured by the British yesterday.
+There has been no word from Aunt Catherine and it absolutely petrifies me to think she is still there in Charleston all alone while Uncle John is still in New York!"

-Abigail burst into tears and Grace realized, after noticing for the first time an anxious clatter downstairs, that her sister was right.
+Abigail burst into tears and Grace realized, after noticing for the first time an anxious clatter downstairs, that her sister might just be right.
 She was not overacting more than any nine-year-old girl with such news would have.

 YOU ARE READING